AlbertProfe/howRenderCycleWorks/README.md

 ### 1. Trigger Phase

-The trigger phase is initiated when there's a change in the component's state or props.
+The <mark>trigger phase</mark> is initiated when there's a change in the component's state or props.
 This can happen due to various reasons:

 - The initial render when the component first loads
 - A state update using `useState`